Perhaps your job-career will be found here.

 "Did our greenhouse seed growing pilot work and is it cost effective"?

-"How we will proceed with hiring and training for all the needed job-career"?
+"How will we proceed with hiring and training for all the needed job-career"?

 But in order to make this work for the manufacturer the following questions must be answered honestly by the processor.